spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-proxy.md

 ## Proxy Configuration

 The Ocean Controller supports connecting to the Spot APIs via a proxy.
-The proxy should be configured using the --set spotinst.proxyUrl to the Helm install command.
+The proxy should be configured by adding the `--set spotinst.proxyUrl` to the Helm install command.

 ```bash